Can a Mississippi pretrial detainee held in their home county vote absentee on the disability excuse?

 Q: What does the disability excuse look like in practice?

 A: For a permanent physical disability, § 23-15-629 requires a signed statement from a physician or nurse practitioner.
-For a temporary physical disability (e.g., a broken leg, a recent surgery, a condition during a specified window), the statutory language is "temporary . . . physical disability."
+The statute also covers a "temporary . . . physical disability."
 Local election officials make a case-by-case determination of whether the application is sufficient.

-Q: Does pretrial detention itself constitute a temporary disability?
+Q: Does pretrial detention itself constitute a disability?

 Background and statutory framework